-The digital signature itself must also be PDF/A-compliant.
+The digital signature itself must also be PDF/A-conform.
 It is also possible to add several digital signatures (e.g. author’s signature, tester’s signature, releaser’s signature).

 Modifying the document after addition of the digital signature

-All modifications made after the document has been digitally signed must also be incremental and PDF/A-compliant.
+All modifications made after the document has been digitally signed must also be incremental and PDF/A-conform.
 Typical modifications include editing (deletion, amendment and addition of text, annotations, etc.) as well as updating of content.
-There are currently no PDF/A-compliant processing tools that can work with already digitally signed documents.
+There are currently no PDF/A-conform processing tools that can work with already digitally signed documents.

-Our following products can apply PDF/A-compliant digital signatures:
+Our following products can apply PDF/A-conform digital signatures:

 Validating PDF/A documents